 2. from the summit of Pico do Arieiro

 The first hike will take you around 1.5 hours compared to 5 hours from Pico do Arieiro.
-Pick one suiting you better depending on the time you have.
+Pick the one, which suits you better depending on the time you have.

 You can park your car at both of the starting points.